The most interesting facts about Egypt, from the most visited country in Africa to one of the world’s most iconic landmarks

 13. The longest river in the world, the Nile, runs through Egypt.
 The river’s total length is 6,695km (4,160 miles) and runs from as far away as Burundi and Lake Victoria in East Africa all the way to the Mediterranean in North Africa.

-16. Egypt are the most successful national football team in Africa.
-They have won the Africa Cup of Nations tournament seven times, qualified for the FIFA World Cup three times and, in 1934, became the first team outside the Americas and Europe to participate in the World Cup.
+16. Egypt is the most successful national football team in Africa.
+They have won the Africa Cup of Nations tournament seven times, qualified for the FIFA World Cup three times, and, in 1934, became the first team outside the Americas and Europe to participate in the World Cup.

-18. On 25th January 2011, Egypt erupted into what would come to be known as the ‘Egyptian revolution’, part of the wider ‘Arab Spring’ regional movement.
-Millions of protesters took to the streets in Eqypt demonstrating against police brutality and Hosni Mubarak’s presidency.
-The surprisingly eventually led to the fall of Mubarak and the first democratically elected president in Egypt, but also further instability, military intervention and fresh protests.
+18. On 25th January 2011, Egypt erupted into what would come to be known as the ‘Egyptian Revolution’, part of the wider ‘Arab Spring’ regional movement.
+Millions of protesters took to the streets in Egypt, demonstrating against police brutality and Hosni Mubarak’s presidency.
+Surprisingly, it eventually led to the fall of Mubarak and the first democratically elected president in Egypt, but also further instability, military intervention, and fresh protests.

 19. One of the earliest known writing systems was invented by the ancient Egyptians.
-The pictorial symbols were called hieroglyphs, which comes from a Greek word meaning ‘sacred carving’ and could be written vertically, horizontally, left to right or right to left.
+The pictorial symbols were called hieroglyphs, which come from a Greek word meaning ‘sacred carving’ and could be written vertically, horizontally, left to right, or right to left.

 20. In 1882, Britain took control of Egypt after defeating the Egyptian army before making Egypt a British protectorate in 1914.